KumaaBear/practical/database/README.txt

 8. I will leave the copy of the database inside the database folder.
 9. To run the program type "php artisan serve" then click the link.
 10. In xampp the database name will be "practical_exam".
+11. You will just import the database file at PhpMyAdmin.

 My .env file